qorg11/kill9/emacs/index.md

 # Kill-9's Emacs things

-Emacs (short for Editor MACroS) is a text editor[^1] made by some weird guy in the late 70s, and had too many implementations, such as XEmacs, Freemacs, µEmacs (microemacs). in 1984 (lmao), the GNU project ~~stole~~ rewrote the original Emacs code and the most used version of Emacs was
-born: GNU Emacs.
+Emacs (short for Editor MACroS) is a text editor[^1] made by Carl Mikkelsen and David A. Moon in the late 70s, and had too many implementations, such as XEmacs, Freemacs, µEmacs (microemacs). in 1984, the GNU project ~~stole~~ rewrote the original Emacs code and the most used version of Emacs was born: GNU Emacs.

 # Installation